3 Lea Cottages,

 LIMIT ON CATCH

 Anglers may retain a maximum of two sea trout per calendar day but no salmon.
-It is illegal to retain any finnock, kelts, baggots or any fish shorter in length than 13ins (325mm) All should be carefully returned to the water dead or alive.
+It is illegal to retain any finnock, kelts, baggots or any fish shorter in length than 15ins (38cm) All should be carefully returned to the water dead or alive.
+Though you can keep 2 fish a day, it is requested that you only keep what you are going to table up.

 BOAT FISHING